Beth Mardutho Summer Fellowships

 Summer Fellow

-Jillian Marcantonio is a returning Digital Humanities Fellow.
+Jillian Marcantonio was a Digital Humanities Fellow.
 A doctoral candidate at Duke University, she studies late ancient hymnography and history of doctrine.
 Her research examines the theological imagination crafted by liturgical poets in the Syriac and Greek traditions and currently focuses on the Holy Spirit.
 She previously worked for Beth Mardutho on projects such as SEDRA and Tesseract 4.0 for Syriac.
-This summer, she is updating the online catalog of the Beth Mardutho library collection.
+In summer 2024, she updated the online catalog of the Beth Mardutho library collection.

 Aimee Hannoush